EliLangille/Portfolio/README.md

 # Portfolio
 A portfolio to showcase my various programming skills, goals, projects, and the things I'm learning.

-Note: The below lists are alphabetized, not ranked in any way.
+Note: The below lists are a general overview and may not be fully comprehensive.

 ## Objective
 Obtain a full-time role involving programming work, ideally involving Python, DevOps, data operations, and/or back-end development.